noawe-boi/NoahsObsidianSync/Physics IA2 2025.md

 As we increase independent variable, how does that affect dependent variable

 #### My research question
-When we change the mass of an object on a frictionless plane, and then alter the mass of a hanging mass so that they are in equilibrium, how can this be used to find the angle of the slope?
+When we change the hanging mass and then find equilibrium with the mass of a cart on an incline plane, can the angle of the incline be found more with more accuracy than using traditional trigonometric techniques or an angle gun.

 #### Method